Retirement Pay Calculator

 • Months 25-36: $4,800/month basic pay

-Military retirement pay receives annual Cost-of-Living Adjustments (COLA) based on the Consumer Price Index:
+Your retirement pay doesn’t stay static.
+It gets annual Cost-of-Living Adjustments (COLA) based on the Consumer Price Index:

-• BRS retirees: COLA minus 1% until age 62, then recomputed to full COLA
+• BRS retirees: COLA minus 1% until age 62, then it gets recomputed to full COLA.
+The 1% reduction is one of the trade-offs of BRS that doesn’t get talked about enough.

-Service members medically retired with a disability rating may have different calculations:
+Service members who are medically retired with a disability rating have different math:

-• 20+ years: Higher of disability calculation or longevity calculation
+• 20+ years: You get the higher of the disability calculation or longevity calculation

-• Combat-related: May qualify for Combat-Related Special Compensation (CRSC)
+• Combat-related: May qualify for Combat-Related Special Compensation (CRSC), which is a whole other topic worth understanding

-Reserve and National Guard members earn retirement points rather than years of service:
+Reserve and National Guard members earn retirement points rather than straight years of service:

-• Retirement pay starts at age 60 (earlier for mobilized service)
+• Retirement pay starts at age 60 (earlier if you have mobilized service)

 Taxes on Military Retirement Pay

-Military retirement pay is generally taxable at the federal level, but many states offer partial or full exemptions:
+Your military retirement pay is generally taxable at the federal level, but a lot of states give retirees a break:

 • Fully exempt states: Alabama, Hawaii, Illinois, Iowa, Kansas, Louisiana, Massachusetts, Michigan, Mississippi, Missouri (partial), New Jersey, New York, Ohio, Pennsylvania, Wisconsin

-• No income tax: Alaska, Florida, Nevada, New Hampshire, South Dakota, Tennessee, Texas, Washington, Wyoming
+• No income tax at all: Alaska, Florida, Nevada, New Hampshire, South Dakota, Tennessee, Texas, Washington, Wyoming

-The Survivor Benefit Plan provides continued income to your spouse or dependents after your death:
+The Survivor Benefit Plan provides continued income to your spouse or dependents after your death.
+Here’s what you need to know:

 • Provides 55% of your retirement pay to survivors

-• Decision must be made at retirement (irrevocable after 2 years)
+• Decision must be made at retirement — and it’s irrevocable after 2 years

 Resources